Planning Gain Finance

 Using a Bridging Loan to buy a site without planning permission could help you enjoy substantial profits when planning permission is secured

-Bridging Loans are a short-term loan secured against property.
+Bridging Loans are short-term loans secured against property.
 They are called a bridge or Bridging Loan because they are intended to bridge a short-term funding gap - and they can be used in a number of ways.

-One of these ways is to buy a property which is not mortgageable.
+One of these ways is to buy a property that is not mortgageable.
 One of the reasons for doing this is to benefit from planning gain.